bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Think of a website like a body.
+HTML (Hyper Text Markup Language) is the language you use to make the skeleton of a website or web application.
+It is the structure of the webpage, while CSS is the skin (makes things pretty / styling) and javascript is the muscle (makes it move and function).
+HTML is a semantic markup language that provides meaning and context to both the browser and to people with accessibility issues.
+Meaning such as what is most important; what should be read; what should the site visitor fill out etc.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?